 Putting blame on the victim

 Seemingly small and trivial things are blown up into huge arguments.
 Or just results in them yelling or sobbing.
-They’re not willing to list to
+They’re not willing to listen to the

 Playing on insecurities

 This is sometimes an abusive relationship trait that can be spotted from the outside.
 We all have insecurities about our body and appearance, but what abusers often do is make fun of them.
 Or talk openly about them in front of other people to play on those insecurities and make the victim feel uncomfortable.
 It can also be used as a method of getting the victim to want to win them over again.
 S

 This is often referred to as ‘gaslighting’ and is a form of mental abuse.
 As it causes the victim to question everything.
 They might deny things ever happened to make them believe it’s all in their imagination.
 Or twist the truth in their favour so they make the victim believe they’re the one who is in the wrong.

 Taking control of all the money is classed as financial abuse and it can really leave victims in an awkward situation.
 Especially if they want to leave the relationship, as they’ll have no means of doing so.
 You could notice this from the outside if the victim can’t make their bills or buy anything without asking permission.

 Thankfully, victims of abuse can claim compensation with the help of CICA UK, and this could be just the thing they need to help them out of an abusive relationship.

 Pass the blame

 Abusers will sometimes make their victim believe that they’re responsible for how they’ve reacted in a situation.
 Or sometimes instead of acknowledging a mistake, they’ve made they’ll turn it around on the victim and make them feel like they’re to blame or that they’re overreacting.
 Spotting this from the outside can be difficult, but you might notice that a victim is always worried about upsetting their partner, or sticking to curfews or won’t go to certain places or do certain things.